About the artist

 I am attending some Magic the Gathering GPs each year as a guest artist.
 Not many though, due to my workload.
 If you're a MtG player you can subscribe to my newsletter and receive updates for any future events.

-> Can I order a coloured sketch?
+> Can I order a repaint or your digital work?

 > I have some cards and I'd like you to sign them.
 Is it possible?